NMReDATAInitiative/javatools/README.md

 - `lib/` contains code to read and write files.
 This can potentially be used in other projects.
 There is also a set of test files and data.
 This is mainly for internal quality maintenance.
 For details, see the [wiki](https://github.com/NMReDATAInitiative/javatools/wiki/library).
 - `app/` contains application code.
 Details see the [wiki](https://github.com/NMReDATAInitiative/javatools/wiki/standalone).

+This page explaines how to run the the application, also without compiling it.

 # Prerequisites

 JRE 11 is needed to run the applications.